 We have entered into an investors' rights agreement with certain of our stockholders, including Dr. Kawas, our chief executive officer, Dr. Litton, our chief operating officer, and Fluke Capital Management, L.P., of which John M. Fluke, Jr., a member of our board of directors, has a beneficial ownership interest.
 In addition, Perceptive Life Sciences Master Fund Ltd., entities affiliated with RTW Investments, LP, Viking Global Opportunities Illiquid Investments Sub-Master LP, and entities affiliated with Franklin Templeton Investments, are each parties to the agreement.
-As of June 30, 2020, the holders of 17,408,032 shares of our common stock, including 12,503,009 shares of common stock issuable upon conversion of outstanding convertible preferred stock and 1,704,001 shares of common stock issuable upon exercise of outstanding warrants (as of June 30, 2020 and assuming the automatic net exercise of all outstanding warrants outstanding as of June 30, 2020 immediately prior to the closing of this offering), or their transferees, are entitled to rights with respect to the registration of their shares under the Securities Act.
+As of June 30, 2020, the holders of 117,760,047 shares of our common stock, including 99,151,789 shares of common stock issuable upon conversion of outstanding convertible preferred stock and 13,151,737 shares of common stock issuable upon exercise of outstanding warrants, or their transferees, are entitled to rights with respect to the registration of their shares under the Securities Act.